Capturing an Electron in the Virtual State: Acknowledgments

-{\it Acknowledgements––}ANS, BB, and ANJ acknowledge support from the John Templeton Foundation Grant ID 63209.
-RS acknowledges funding from the Spanish Ministerio de Ciencia e Innovaci\'on via grant No. PID2022-142911NB-I00, and through the ``Mar\'{i}a de Maeztu'' Programme for Units of Excellence in R{\&}D CEX2023-001316-M.
+A.N.J. thanks Natalia Ares and Yuval Gefen for valuable discussions.
+A.N.S., B.B., and A.N.J. acknowledge support from the John Templeton Foundation Grant ID 63209.
+R.S. acknowledges funding from the Spanish Ministerio de Ciencia e Innovaci\'on via grants No. PID2022-142911NB-I00 and No. PID2024-157821NB-I00, and through the ``Mar\'{i}a de Maeztu'' Programme for Units of Excellence in R{\&}D CEX2023-001316-M.